 There is growing public recognition that the current devastation from wildfire is not only related to climate change, but is also directly related to hundreds of years of mismanagement by colonial settlers.
 Successions of governments, corporations and individuals have failed to understand or respect how Native American peoples had so effectively worked with the land for thousands of years — what settlers first saw as pristine wilderness with abundant resources to be exploited was in fact carefully tended, nurtured land.
 Wildfire was allowed to regularly burn through huge areas — it is estimated that around 145 million acres burned each year in pre-colonial America, removing dead fuel, revitalizing soil and vegetation, thinning forests, and keeping grasslands open.
 We barely get to 10 million acres now.
-Fire was also deliberately introduced by Native communities in small, controlled areas, each at different times of year, to allow for a variety of plants and vegetation to be revitalized or removed — currently known as ‘cultural burning‘.
-Cultural burning methods were eliminated as part of the general oppression of the Native Americans, and for the maximizing of profits from natural resources.
+Fire was also deliberately introduced by Indigenous communities in small, controlled areas, each at different times of year, to allow for a variety of plants and vegetation to be revitalized or removed –a highly-targeted resource management approach currently known as ‘cultural burning‘.
+Cultural burning and broadcast burning were eliminated as part of the general oppression of the Native Americans, and for the maximizing of profits from natural resources.
 By the late 19th century, full-scale suppression of any wildland fire became official Federal policy.
 The last 150 years of fire suppression have produced overcrowded forests with a massive load of dead, sick and dying trees.
 Meanwhile settlers built further and further into the wilderness.
 Now when wildfire burns, it is often too hot and intense to allow for natural regeneration of the land and plants, and is also treacherous for people, the atmosphere and structures.
 Billions of dollars are spent trying to put out fires, instead of investing in more effective land management strategies.
 The ‘good fire’ movement is seeking to be part of the change needed.

 This video, part of a series by the KCETLink Media Group and the Autry Museum, is a helpful introduction to some of these issues: “Tending the Wild — Cultural Burning“.
 Note also the points made about the positive effect of controlled burning on groundwater, vs the destruction caused by recent mega-wildfires.